 Knowledge Driven Privacy by Design for IoT

-Augmenting Software Design Processes by Developing Knowledge-based AI Technique Towards Assisted Privacy-aware Internet of Things Application Design Techniques
+Augmenting Software Design Processes by Developing Knowledge-based AI Technique Towards Assisted Privacy-aware Internet of Things Application Designing

 Internet of Things (IoT) applications development and design process is more complicated than others, such as the one for desktop, web, or mobile.
 That’s because IoT applications need both software and hardware to cooperate across multiple nodes with different capabilities.
 Moreover, it requires different software engineers with different expertise to cooperate (e.g., frontend, backend, database).
 Due to the above complications, non-functional requirements, such as security and privacy, tend to be overlooked.

 Yearly, a significant number of devices and applications are connecting to the internet, which raises potential privacy risks.
 Typically, IoT applications collect and analyse personal data that can be used to derive sensitive information about individuals.
 However, thus far, privacy concerns have not been explicitly considered (i.e., as united way), despite isolated solutions (i.e., specific privacy preserving technique that address specific problem), in software engineering processes when designing and developing IoT applications, partly due to a lack of Privacy-by-Design (PbD) methods for the IoT.
 This project’s primary objective is to develop a Knowledge-based AI technique that assists software engineers by automatically incorporating Privacy by Design (PbD) techniques into a given IoT application design.
 This project is composed of three main objectives:

 PETRAS National Centre of Excellence for IoT Systems Cybersecurity is a consortium of eleven